byllyfish/finsy/README.md

 asyncio.run(controller.run())
 ```

-If the switch disconnects or changes its role change to backup, the task running your `ready_handler`
+If the switch disconnects or its role changes to backup, the task running your `ready_handler`
 (and any tasks it spawned) will be cancelled and the `ready_handler` will begin again.

 For more examples, see the [examples](examples/README.md) directory.